bincrafters/bincrafters.github.io/_posts/2017-11-27-Conan-Profiles-and-Build-Requires.md

 ## Example

-It's very simple.
-Here's an example of my default profile, where I've added `cygwin_installer` as a `build_requires`.
-Now when I run Conan install or Conan create, it will automatically download Cygwin and set the necessary environment variables to build with it:
+Here's an example of my default profile, where I've added `cygwin_installer` and `cmake_installer` as `build_requires`.
+Now when I run Conan install or Conan create, it will automatically download Cygwin and CMake, extract them to directories in my local cache, and set the necessary environment variables to build with them:

 ```
 [build_requires]
 cygwin_installer/2.9.0@bincrafters/stable
+cmake_installer/1.0@bincrafters/stable
 [settings]
 arch=x86_64
 build_type=Release